danielmcheng1/drone/writeup.md

 <br>[x] Test complete execution of mission

 __Days 12 - 14__:
-<br>[x] Troubleshoot multithreading / download bandwidth issues with downloading photos
+<br>[x] Troubleshoot multithreading and bandwidth issues with downloading photos

-As evident in the above timeline, I completed the app prototype within the expected timeframe of six days, but I ran into a major roadblock with downloading photos that consumed nearly three full days.
+As evident in the above timeline, I completed the app prototype within the expected timeframe of five days, but I ran into an unexpected technical challenge with downloading photos that required several additional days to troubleshoot.

-### Technical Challenges: Synchronization and Multithreading for Photo Downloads
+### Technical Challenges: Multithreading and Synchronization for Photo Downloads
-_Debugging / Problem Scope_
+#### Debugging the Problem
-During my first code iteration, I automatically triggered file download to local phone storage.
-That is, whenever the DJI camera app generated a new file, it would automatically start downloading the file data:
+During my first code iteration, I used callbacks to automatically triggered photo download to local phone storage.
+That is, whenever the DJI camera app generated a new photo, it would automatically start downloading the photo:
 ```java
 camera.setMediaFileCallback(new MediaFile.Callback() {
     @Override